In May 1893 R. D. Hunter received this message in the mail:

 In another incident in June, Texas Miner reported that William Whittaker, “an aged man living just outside the company property” who was “a rantankerous [sic] agitator,” met with other men to conspire to blow up one of the mines unless the miners struck.
 But Captain Lightfoot was also at that meeting, and Whittaker was arrested by Texas Rangers and company guards.

-Hunter blamed Bruce and Stewart for much of the labor unrest in Thurber in 1894, accusing Bruce and Stewart of encouraging unrest among the miners by plying them with strong drink and strong words against Hunter and his coal company.
+Hunter blamed Bruce and Stewart for much of the labor unrest in Thurber in 1894, accusing Bruce and Stewart of plying the miners with strong drink and strong words against Hunter and his coal company.

 After nosing about a few days Texas Rangers Captain McDonald agreed with Hunter and Gordon: He reported to Austin that most of the dissatisfaction seemed to be coming from Bruce and Stewart’s saloon.